jasethomson/SGT-jt/README.md

 - <a href="https://github.com/Learning-Fuze/SGT/tree/v1.0lf#getting-started" target="_blank">Getting Started</a>
 - <a href="https://github.com/Learning-Fuze/SGT/tree/v1.0lf#scope" target="_blank">View Scope</a>

+##### startup instructions
+- start at v.75
+- make a new branch v1.0
+- perform work on v1.0
+- no need to do a pull request

 ## Version 2.0
 #### Description
 Version 2.0 adds more CRUD functionality.
 Previously you added R (Read), and now you will be adding Create and Delete functionality.
 You will now be adding records to a database via the LearningFuze SGT API.

 - <a href="https://github.com/Learning-Fuze/SGT/tree/v2.0lf#getting-started" target="_blank">Getting Started</a>
 - <a href="https://github.com/Learning-Fuze/SGT/tree/v2.0lf#scope" target="_blank">View Scope</a>

+##### startup instructions
+- start at v1.0
+- make a new branch v2.0
+- perform work on v2.0
+- do a pull request for v2.0

 ## Version 3.0 - not done now
 #### Description